lambdaclass/concrete/ROADMAP.md

 that transcript for the compiler pipeline; Phase 12 carries the later `examples/credibility_slice/packet_window/` replayable flagship.

+Every phase must leave behind checked evidence that it works.
+A phase item is not complete because code exists; it is complete when the behavior has positive fixtures, negative fixtures, regression fixtures, and at least one adversarial or red-team fixture for the failure mode that would be most damaging.
+Gates must be named in the item text, wired into CI or the phase validation artifact, and must prove both success and non-success: no false green, no stale cache, no silent trust upgrade, no side-channel recomputation, no hidden artifact, and no user-facing claim without a replay command or checked report.
+If a task cannot yet have a red-team gate, the roadmap item must say why and name the first gate that will make it testable.

 North star: **systems code with explicit authority, bounded behavior, small trusted boundaries, and Lean-backed evidence tied to real source code, while keeping compiler, backend, toolchain, runtime, and target assumptions honest.**